BrianPugh/cyclopts/docs/source/default_parameter.rst

 =================
 Default Parameter
 =================
-The default values of :class:`Parameter` can be configured via :attr:`.App.default_parameter`.
+The default values of :class:`Parameter` for an app can be configured via :attr:`.App.default_parameter`.

 For example, to disable the :attr:`~.Parameter.negative` flag feature across your entire app: